SoftGuar/irchad_for_commercial_web_app/README.md

 npm i
 ```

+create a ".env" file and put in it the content of the ".env.example" file

 make sure these backend services are running: Notification, Authentification, Admin, Account managemenet, Sales

 Then, run the development server: